Calciphylaxis

 • Mineral bone parameters: An analysis of calcium, phosphorus, parathyroid hormone and vitamin D can help determine the severity of a case.

-• Liver function tests: When you can’t take medications that your kidneys filter out, medications filtered by your liver are often the next option.
+• Liver function tests: When you can’t take medications that your kidneys filter out, medications your liver filters are often the next option.
 Checking your liver function helps healthcare providers make sure it’s safe to give you liver-dependent medications.

 • Immune system markers: This test looks for signs that your body is fighting an infection.
-They can also help check for autoimmune diseases.
+It can also help check for autoimmune diseases.

 • Blood coagulation markers: Analyzing how well your blood clots (or doesn't clot) is helpful because it can reveal the potential for internal bleeding or other problems.